Second Choice

-Second Choice is a 1930 American Pre-Code black-and-white film released by Warner Bros. and starring Dolores Costello and Chester Morris.
+Second Choice is a 1930 pre-Code black-and-white film released by Warner Bros. and starring Dolores Costello and Chester Morris.
 The film is notable as being the first (and only film) in which Dolores Costello sang.
 It is a lost film.
 The film was based on the story by Elizabeth Alexander and was adapted for the screen by Joseph Jackson.

 Plot

 Vallery Grove (Costello) is in love with Don Warren (Morris), but her mother opposes the match because he is poor and has no social standing.
 Don decides to terminate his engagement to Vallery after attending a party where he meets a spoiled rich girl who is interested in him.